 – Karen Brill, vice president of patient care at Gillette

-In early November the Commission on Accreditation of Rehabilitation Facilities (CARF) renewed our hospital’s accreditation for pediatric inpatient rehabilitation.
-The renewal is especially meaningful for the children we serve because, for the first time, CARF granted an additional accreditation to our pediatric brain injury specialty program.
-It makes Gillette one of only eight hospitals in the country with these designations.
+Gillette Children's Specialty Healthcare has a history of accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF) for pediatric inpatient rehabilitation and our pediatric brain injury specialty program.
+This accreditation is especially meaningful for the children we serve because Gillette is one of only eight hospitals in the country with these designations.

 A “Gold Standard” Hospital

 CARF, an internationally recognized accreditor, surveys hospitals like Gillette every three years.
-Earlier this fall, CARF surveyors interviewed staff, patients and their families; observed our practices; and reviewed our quality and safety data.
+CARF surveyors interview staff, patients and their families; observe our practices, and review our quality and safety data.
 They complimented our patient-first culture, our teamwork, and our forward-thinking leadership.
 One surveyor called Gillette the “gold standard” for quality.

 It means one thing: Patients can access the resources and skilled care providers to help maximize their independence in the face of medical challenges.